 Dr Eugenia Siapera0

-Dr Eugenia Siapera is Deputy Director of the Institute for Future Media and Journalism.
-Eugenia is a School of Communications lecturer and researcher in the areas of social media, journalism, political theory, multiculturalism and cultural diversity and media.
+Dr Eugenia Siapera is a researcher in the areas of social media, journalism, political theory, multiculturalism and cultural diversity and media.
 Her current research looks at the future of journalism from the perspective of journalists and their evolving professional practices, job descriptions, roles and their perception of their roles in a rapidly changing media landscape.

 A recently published paper by Eugenia and a colleague in Greece looked at shifting professional practice within journalism as a consequence of social media.
 Focusing on the Twitter networks of Greek journalists, the research examines how journalists manage their social media networks in relation to their job.